uhcs2320/hwZero/README.md

 Example of program calls:

-`uuday "input=gray.txt"`
+`uhday "input=gray.txt"`

 ## Output

 Your program will output to the console (such as via cout, or printf) with the results of counting, independently, the minutes, hours, and days metioned in the file.
-The first column is the time, the second is the name of the person, the third is the duration, and the fourth is the status.
 Your program must follow the output format exactly to facilitate automated grading (and to avoid failing test cases due to things such as output of an empty line at the end).

-Output for the input example.  (output is partial, just for illustration purposes).
+Output for the input example.

     Minutes:24
     Hours:1